 "Do you even realize that Christmas's coming?"
 I asked and I switched the lamp on.

-I was sitting in the study when the only light came from the fireplace.
+I was sitting in the study with the only light coming from the fireplace.
 I wouldn't let it go this time.
 We needed to have a talk.
-It'd been way too many years to just give up on us.
-I shivered on the very thought of it.
+We'd had too many years together to just give up on us.
+I actually shivered on the very thought of that.

 "What?"
 Lex asked, not really getting me and he shed his coat.

 "How long will this be going on?"
 I asked and stood up, facing him.
-"Lex, it's been two weeks and we live here like we were strangers.
+"Lex, it's been two weeks and we live here as though we were strangers.
 Why?"

 "Do you really need to ask me this?"
 He walked over to the liquor table and poured himself some scotch.

 I didn't remember him drinking that much before.
 When had it started?

 "Lex, I don't understand," I admitted.
 "What's your problem?"
 I came over to him and put my hand on his arm.
 "We used to be happy and suddenly… we're not anymore.
 We're growing apart and I want to know why."

 "You're so fucking blind," he suddenly rasped and gulped down all the alcohol from the glass.